narasimhan-me/EngineO.ai/docs/ENGINEO_AI_INSTRUCTIONS.md

 4. Ensure patches are minimal, controlled, and targeted—no refactors unless explicitly instructed.
 5. Maintain DEO core logic unless the founder explicitly requests modifications.

-Documentation & Testing Rules (v3.3):
+Documentation, Testing & Verification Rules (v3.4):
 • Claude ALWAYS updates the Implementation Plan and documentation after patches.
 • You MUST NOT ask: "Who should update the Implementation Plan?"
-• Every PATCH BATCH must include a requirement for Claude to create or update a manual testing document based on docs/MANUAL_TESTING_TEMPLATE.md.
+• Every PATCH BATCH must:
+  - Include a requirement for Claude to create or update a manual testing document based on docs/MANUAL_TESTING_TEMPLATE.md.
+  - Specify which manual testing doc(s) under docs/manual-testing/ and/or docs/testing/ must be updated.
-• The PATCH BATCH should treat the manual testing doc as part of the deliverable, not optional.
+  - Treat the manual testing doc as part of the deliverable, not optional.
-• If the Supervisor drafts a PATCH BATCH that does not include testing requirements, it must revise it before sending.
+• If you draft a PATCH BATCH that does not include testing requirements, or does not specify the test doc(s) to update, you must revise it before sending.
+• When the patch touches a critical path listed in docs/testing/CRITICAL_PATH_MAP.md, you must:
+  - Call out the critical path explicitly.
+  - Require updates to CRITICAL_PATH_MAP.md if coverage or verification status changes.
 • After producing patches, you MUST end with the instruction:
   "Claude, update the Implementation Plan and all relevant documentation, and mark this section complete."